ShitalAdhikari/shitaladhikari.github.io/_pages/other_article/other_article.md

 permalink: /
 ---

-### About me
+# About me

-I am passionate about Scientific Machine Learning where I love to work on the application of the deep learning to improve the existing workflow.
-Currently I am working on the agentic LLM in Scientific Machine learning.
-Currently, I am working under the supervision of [Prof. Nikhil Muralidhar](https://sites.google.com/view/nikhil-muralidhar) in Stevens Institute of Technology.
-I am looking for Summer Internship for 2026.
-If there are any position you know, shoot me up in the mail.
+I am passionate about Scientific Machine Learning, particularly in applying deep learning to improve existing workflows.
+Currently, I am working on agentic LLMs in Scientific Machine Learning under the supervision of [Prof. Nikhil Muralidhar](https://sites.google.com/view/nikhil-muralidhar) at Stevens Institute of Technology.

+I am actively seeking a Summer Internship for 2026.
+If you know of any opportunities, please feel free to reach out to me via email.

-If you are looking for a passionate and skilled Machine Learning Engineer with expertise above technicalities, please feel free to reach out to me for collaboration, mentorship, or any exciting project opportunities.
+If you are looking for a passionate and skilled Machine Learning Researcher with expertise beyond technicalities, I would be glad to connect for collaboration, mentorship, or exciting project opportunities.

 # Publications